nasermirzaei89/nasermirzaei89.github.io/_posts/2017-03-01-signing-your-work.md

 > Note: Some GPG installations on Linux may require you to use `gpg2 --list-keys --keyid-format LONG` to view a list of your existing keys instead.
 In this case you will also need to configure Git to use `gpg2` by running `git config --global gpg.program gpg2`.

-From the list of GPG keys, copy the GPG key ID you’d like to use.
+From the list of GPG keys, copy the GPG key ID you'd like to use.
 In this example, the GPG key ID is `3AA5C34371567BD2`:

 Output: